ImmuneDynamics/ImmuneDynamics.github.io/spectre/spatial/spatial.md

       <td style="padding-left:.75em;width:66%; border-left:1px solid #000;border-top:1px solid #000;border-bottom:1px solid #000;border-right:1px solid #000;text-align:left; vertical-align:top">
         <p><b>Advanced multicut boundary segmentation with Ilastik</b></p>
         <p>
           Some IMC images contain extremely dense collections of cells, where cytoplasmic (and sometimes) nuclear signal from one cell is difficult to distinguish from another.
 In this protocol we describe boundary-based segmentation using the 'multi-cut' workflow in Ilastik.
+Additional cell type and region masks can be included, which dramatically enhances analysis.
         </p>
           <a href="https://wiki.centenary.org.au/x/fCnDCw" target="_blank" rel="noopener noreferrer"><b><span style="font-size: 18px">GO TO PAGE</span></b></a>
           <p> </p>